Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

     The Bootstrap Library was used for the responsiveness of their grid system.
     Some bootstrap was also used for the progress bars of the skills page.

--   The mini project with bootstrap from Code Institute was inspiration for the timeline and progress bar.
+-   The mini project with bootstrap from Code Institute was inspiration for the timeline, menu-buttons and progress bar.
+    The code of these videos lessons was used to create the current timeline, menu-buttons and progress bars.

 ### Content